-TiePie Handyscope HS5 arbitrary function generator offers the lowest THD in its class.
+TiePie WiFiScope WS5 and Handyscope HS5 arbitrary function generators offer the lowest THD in their class.

 TiePie's exclusive Constant Data Size (CDS) technology enables generating true form (point-by-point) arbitrary waveforms with exceptionally low jitter and high fidelity.
 CDS has many advantages over its predecessor, the well known DDS system.
-CDS technology is now applied to the Handyscope HS5 Arbitrary Waveform Generator, making it a function generator with great flexibility and unparalleled performance, at the price of a common DDS function generator.
+CDS technology is applied to the WiFiScope WS5 and Handyscope HS5 Arbitrary Waveform Generator, making them function generators with great flexibility and unparalleled performance, at the price of a common DDS function generator.
 This article shows the exceptional qualities of CDS compared to DDS.

 TiePie CDS explained